damiankoper/statscore-exercise/README.md

 # Statscore exercise
 Exercise files are located in `exercise` directory.
 The input was extracted to `input.json` file.

+Read description below to learn about the project structure and repository features.

 ## Getting started

 The project is built with NX so building and running can things can be done using NX targets.
 Running the commands twice the second run will hit NX cache since files did not change.